ezodude/orra/README.md

 ## The Dependabot Example

-The Dependabot example is a simple Orra app that uses the Dependabot API to fetch a list of dependencies for a given repository.
-It then drafts a GitHub issues for dependency updates.
+The Dependabot example is a simple Orra project that uses the Dependabot API to fetch a list of dependencies for a given repository.
+It then drafts GitHub issues for each dependency update.

 You can find the code for the Dependabot example in the `examples/dependabot` directory.